astravant/digital-garden-jekyll/_notes/shower-thoughts.md

 Those who display externally are suffering internally.
 ---

 The path you are meant to take you will have to fight to create.
 The stars will never align.
 We have this idea that one day we’re going to do it, follow the dream, start the business - that never happens.
-Start now - momentum will carry you.
+Start now.
 ---

 Save the world and savor the world.